 The proposed bill amends Section 16-40A-2 of the Code of Alabama 1975 to establish stringent requirements for sex education and human reproductive system curricula in public K-12 schools.
 It mandates that these programs focus on sexual risk avoidance and promote abstinence as the only 100 percent effective method to prevent unintended pregnancies and sexually transmitted infections.
-The bill explicitly prohibits the promotion of abortions, any sexual activity, and demonstrations of contraceptives within the curriculum.
-Additionally, it allows parents or guardians to opt their children out of these programs and requires schools to provide advance written notification of the content being taught, ensuring transparency and parental involvement.
+The bill explicitly prohibits the promotion of abortions or any sexual activity, as well as demonstrations of contraceptives in the curriculum.
+Additionally, it allows parents or guardians to opt their children out of these educational programs and requires schools to provide advance written notification of the content being taught.
+New definitions and requirements for course materials are introduced, emphasizing age-appropriate and medically accurate information while outlining specific topics that must be covered.

 Statutes affected: